-Keen for some design ideas for your cosy space?
+Keen for some small bathroom design ideas for your cosy space?
 Read on…

 Tiles: Tiles are a great way of adding a dynamic focus to your bathroom.
 Make a statement of the shower wall with Beaumont’s Spacial Hex White Gloss or the Tribeca Old Red Brick for an Industrial look.
 If your style is more eclectic bohemian, a patterned tiled is a great option.
 Consider Beaumont’s Fusion Blend Grey or the dynamic Templar Rhomboid Grey Charcoal.

 Bathroomware: Another great way to add a focal point to your bathroom is with your bathroom ware.
 A statement bath – like Beaumont’s Merrica 1700 Free Standing Bath or a more modern styled Cato FS Bath Matt Limestone are great options.
-A vibrant vanity can also go a long way in uplifting your small space.
+A vibrant bathroom vanity can also go a long way in uplifting your small space.

 Fittings: Tapware is another great option for making a statement in your bathroom.
 Instead of traditional chrome taps, consider gold or rose gold tapware like Beaumont’s Tolomea Basic Mixer Brushed Gold or matte black

 Wall Art: Adding artwork to your bathroom will not only add a touch of style, it will also increase the sense of space.
 Consider placing your artwork opposite the bathroom mirror or in a spot where it can be seen from your shower or bathtub.

 Lighting: Lighting is a great way to illuminate and bring to life those hard-to-style little nooks that are often prevalent in small bathroom layouts.